Digital Vacuum Absolute Pressure Gauge

 Indicates without delay and with a resolution of 1 mbar(or 0.02953 inHG) if a leak has been found.
 Thus it saves time with the setup of a perfect vacuum resin infusion process

 Enables a performance check of the vacuum pump

 A high-quality vacuum resin infusion process or prepreg work usually takes place in the 2mbar to 20mbar range of absolute in-bag pressure.
 In order to confirm that a bag has been evacuated to this degree of vacuum, the gauge used needs to be accurate in this region.
-This is practically impossible for conventional dial type gauges, which will experience inaccuracies of at least ±55 mbar due to changing environmental conditions and the imprecise mechanism within the gauge.
-It is obvious that such a vacuum gauge is not appropriate for measuring an in-bag vacuum below 20 mbar.
+This is practically impossible for conventional dial type gauges.
+Because it will experience inaccuracies of at least ±55 mbar due to changing environmental conditions and the imprecise mechanism within the gauge.
+The scale division is also not appropriate for that purpose.
+It is obvious that such a vacuum gauge is not suitable for measuring an in-bag vacuum below 20 mbar.

 G1114 vs. Vac Checker